We offer programmes within the areas of:

 - Health and Social Studies

-The programmes are offered in the Norwegian languages and can be applied at:
+The programmes that are offered in the Norwegian languages can be applied at:

 Would you like to improve your competence?
-Take short modules in English!
+Take short-term courses in English!

 - Project Management

 Are you interested?
 Please contact Heidi Albretsen: email@example.com

 Frequently asked questions and answers

 Answer: We use the program Teams for communication between students and teachers, and the program Its learning as an LMS administration tools.
 At the start of your studies, you will receive an SMS where you get login information to these programs.
 Training in the use of the programs is provided.
 This means that as a student, you can study from wherever you want as long as you have access to a PC or similar device, as well as normal functioning network.